 Is it safe to travel to the Solomon Islands?

 The Solomon Islands are perfectly safe to travel to, and safer than most popular tourist destinations around the world.
 Made up of over 900 islands, the Solomon Islands are known as the "Happy Isles".
 At the heart of this island nation are it’s friendly and culturally diverse people.
 This unique melting pot of cultures and traditions is an important feature of the Solomon Islands.
 The Solomon Islands is a developing country, and as with travel to anywhere in the world, common sense and normal precautions taken when traveling outside the US go a long way.
 Hotels in the Solomon Islands feature security.
 For more information regarding safety please consult the US Department of State’s page on travel to the Solomon Islands: https://travel.state.gov/content/travel/en/international-travel/International-Travel-Country-Information-Pages/SolomonIslands.html

 Where are the Solomon Islands located?

 The Solomon Islands are located south of the equator in a subregion of Oceania known as Melanesia.
-The over 900 islands that make up the country of the Solomon Islands lie east of northern Australia, east of Papua New Guinea, north of Vanuatu, and west of Fiji.
+The over 900 islands that make up the country of the Solomon Islands lie east of northern Australia, east of Papua New Guinea, north of Vanuatu, and northwest of Fiji.
 The first Europeans to arrive in the Solomon Islands were the Spanish in 1568 under the command of conquistador Álvaro de Mendaña de Neira.

 What is the time difference in the Solomon Islands?